Check out our new BoarD Blog!

 Board Task Forces

 Task Forces are specialized committees consisting of Directors and Member-Owners that report to the Board of Directors and help provide assistance in various aspects of Co-op governance.
 Participating on a Task Force is a great way to learn about Co-op governance and to earn volunteer hours.
 Task Forces are newly chartered every year and each operates on a different meeting schedule.
-Email the Board for Task Force information and opportunities, and check our Volunteer page for any current opportunities.
+Email the Board for Task Force information and opportunities.